 - Diagnostic Information Initiates the Cattrax diagnostics file generation function.
-Refer to Paragraph 4.18 of this manual. - Cattrax Help Opens an on-screen Cattrax User Guide - About Displays current version data of the Cattrax software
+Refer to Paragraph 4.18 of this manual. - Cattrax Help Opens an on-screen Cattrax User Guide - Release Notes Opens the Release Notes for the Version of Cattrax Installed - About Displays current version data of the Cattrax software